LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/resources/custom-strlen/README.md

 How does `strlen` figure out the answer?

-Well, we now know enough about `strings` that we can actually write our own version of `strlen`.
+Well, we actually know enough about `strings` now that we can do it ourselves.
+Let's write our own "custom" version of the `strlen` function.

-We will call our function `charCounter`.
-It will take a `string` parameter as input, and it will return an `int`
+Let's name our function `charCounter`.
+It will take a `string` parameter as input, and it will return an `int`.

 ```
 int charCounter(string theString)